caiks/TBOT03/README.md

 ```
 While its transition success rate is (12.3-8.3)/(1.0-0.631) = 10.8%, which is better than that of `TBOT02`, the navigation performance is very poor.
 This is because it frequently becomes stuck in loops or in corners.
 The problem is that the *model* does not have a sufficient number of low deviation *slices* always to provide a path to goal even from room 4 to room 5.

 We can demonstrate that this is the case in mode 9.
 In this mode, the choices that would have been made are calculated and traced but the control is now done manually.
+In this way we can debug the *slice* topology.
 A modification to the commander allows us to set the action -
 ```
 export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:~/turtlebot3_ws/src/TBOT03_ws/gazebo_models
 cd ~/turtlebot3_ws/src/TBOT03_ws